 Raw materials merge with the natural environment in a subtle, sophisticated assimilation.
 There’s an overriding feeling of calm that comes from considered design.

 And yet, Lake Garda and its tourist flurry is so close.
 In fact accessing Lake Garda is easy as pie.
-Grab and bike and cycle for ten minutes and you’ve arrived at the ‘place of observation’ - the modern equivalent would probably be ‘nice area for people-watching’.
+Grab a bike and cycle for ten minutes and you’ve arrived at the ‘place of observation’ - the modern equivalent would probably be ‘nice area for people-watching’.
 And this you can do in abundance.
 Lake Garda’s surface shimmers with mountain reflections broken only by the zip of boat taxis and pleasure seekers on the water.

 After a day of sensual pleasure on Lake Garda, perhaps aboard a speedboat heading to Sirmione for gelato or visiting the bustling and characterful village of Gardone Riviera, have one final dip before you slink back to Vivere.
 An Italian coffee or icy Prosecco awaits while you watch the sun slip behind the mountains.